Q: If my coverage ends on December 31st, can I be confident that my new coverage will be in force if I enroll by December 15?

 A: Yes.
 As long as your application is completed by December 15 and you pay your first premium by the due date set by your health insurance carrier, your coverage will be in effect January 1.

-There are three states – Massachusetts, Rhode Island, and Washington – where enrollments can be completed through the state-run exchanges as late as the 23rd of the month and still have coverage effective the first of the following month.
-So in those states, you can enroll as late as December 23 for a January 1 effective date.
+There are two states — Massachusetts and Rhode Island — where enrollments can be completed through the state-run exchanges as late as the 23rd of the month and still have coverage effective the first of the following month.
+So in those states, you can enroll as late as December 23 for a January 1 effective date (Washington state’s exchange used to follow that same schedule, but they switched in 2017 to having a deadline of the 15th of the month for a plan to be effective the first of the following month).